pachterlab/LP_2021/05-current-techs.md

 <p class="caption">(\#fig:dsp-organs)Number of GeoMX DSP or WTA studies for healthy and pathological human organs.
 Male is shown here because there are studies for the prostate but not for female specific organs.</p>
 </div>

-In an earlier version of this book, in the current era, microdissection was the most widely used type of techniques.
-However, NGS barcoding has surpassed microdissection more recently due to the rapid growth of popularity of Visium (Figure \@ref(fig:categories)).
+In an earlier version of this book, in the current era, ROI selection (formerly Microdissection) was the most widely used type of techniques.
+However, NGS barcoding has surpassed ROI selection more recently due to the rapid growth of popularity of Visium (Figure \@ref(fig:categories)).
 Excluding LCM, GeoMX DSP and Tomo-seq are the most popular techniques after ST and Visium (Figure \@ref(fig:n-insts)).
 Microdissection has not been replaced by other seemingly more sophisticated techniques such as ST and MERFISH, and is still popular in 2020 and 2021 (Figure \@ref(fig:current-hist), Figure \@ref(fig:lcm-year)).
 Microdissection techniques generally do not have single cell resolution, but combined with scRNA-seq or snRNA-seq data, cell type compositions of ROIs can be computationally deconvoluted [@Baccin2020; @Hwang2020].
 The popularity may be due to availability of commercial platforms (LCM and GeoMX DSP), core facilities (LCM, NGS, and Nanostring nCounter for GeoMX DSP), Nanostring's Technology Access Platform (TAP), a commercial data collection and analysis service for GeoMX DSP [@nanostring_tap], not requiring specialized equipment (Tomo-seq, manual microdissection), or disadvantages of other techniques discussed later in this chapter.